 The global open calls are a monthly conference call for Hacks/Hackers organizers and members to share details of current and upcoming events in the community, and to discuss the future of the Hacks/Hackers network.

 We hold these calls on the first Wednesday of every month.
-You can subscribe to the Google Calendar to add the dates to your own calendar, or find the dates below.
+You can subscribe to the Google Calendar or find the dates below.

 As Hacks/Hackers chapters have gotten more experience running hackathons — eight and counting — we have compiled some of our experience into advice.

 Decisions, Decisions!
 Pick a theme.
 Mobile, New York City, geolocation?
 The more narrow a theme, the smaller a crowd you will likely attract.
 But you might be okay with that, because they will be focused.
 One-day or two-day hackathon?
 One day seems less intimidating and takes less resources, but you can get less done and the projects by their nature are more modest.